woterr/vaesa/README.md

 - **Confidentiality**
 	- Q: How do we ensure that only the intended recipient can read the message?
 	- A: AES encrypts messages using a session key.
-Only the recipient who holds the correct session key (exchanged securely using RSA) can decrypt the message. **Eavesdroppers can't read the data**, even if they intercept it.
+These session keys have a unique session ID which allows multiple connections between different PEERS.
+Also, only the recipient who holds the correct session key (exchanged securely using RSA) can decrypt the message. **Eavesdroppers can't read the data**, even if they intercept it.
 - **Key Distribution**
 	- Q: How do we safely share encryption keys between two peers over an insecure channel?
 	- A: The sender encrypts the AES session key with the receiver's public RSA key.
 Only the receiver can decrypt it using their private RSA key.